Klettgau/jekyll-now/_posts/2018-3-12-Bomb Lab Advice.md

 [Bomb Lab]:http://csapp.cs.cmu.edu/3e/labs.html

 # 2. Setting Up the Lab
 If you are performing this lab for school, the lab writeup will vary according to the instructor and instution.
 You will most likely have to work directly on a school machine or remotely connect to a school account.
-As for the individuals doing it for the riches and glory, you will require a 64 bit OS.
+As for the individuals doing it for the riches and glory, you will need a 64 bit OS otherwise it will display an error.
 Once the tar is downloaded, extract it and in the folder create two new empty files.
 One will store  breakpoints that will be useful throughout the entire lab such as the example below.

 ![alt text][break]